snaplet/docs-old/docs/getting-started/02-add-transformation.md

-# Add transformations
+# Transform your data

-Snaplet transforms your data based on a set of rules that you, and your team, specify.
-This means that you always have control about how you want your data to look in your development environment.
+Now we can copy you're data, but before creating your snapshot, we still need to know how to transform it.
+In the next step you create a set of transformations operations that are applied to your data during the snapshot process.

 ## Operations

 ### Exclude data

-Databases often contain information, such as `logs`, that aren't really helpful during development, but tend to take a ton of space.
-These kind of tables can be excluded.
-Snaplet will copy the structure, but none of the data.
+Databases often have tables that contain loads of data that isn't really helpful during development.
+A lot of the time this is log information, and these tables can excluded.
+We'll still create the structure, but copy none of the data.

 <div style={{textAlign: 'center'}}>